WissemMansri-dev/Python-Projects/README.md

-# Python-Projects
+# RECON-X
-Educational Python  tools for ethical hacking and CTF Players .
+Educational Python reconnaissance tool for ethical hacking and CTFs.